pablodezutter/Garance/README.md

 30/07 create basic indexpage
 problems with making the site responsive _task_

+31/07

-31/07 Maybe a jumbotron will offer a solution
+- Maybe a jumbotron will offer a solution
+- create classes

+* work meeting with Fiona, switched tasks
+  \*making more divs for footer
+* create some scss